 Recycling is a vital element in creating a closed loop for sustainable plastics.
 Improvements in collection and sorting, coupled with new ways to recycle complex plastics, help to retain the value of plastic through its lifecycle.
 And with targets defined by the European Union for mandatory recycled content, innovation and investment are key in finding better ways to reduce waste and improve recycling efficiency every step of the way.

-Chemical recycling is the process of converting polymeric waste by changing its chemical structure and turning it back into substances that can be used as raw materials for the manufacturing of plastics or other products.
-There are different chemical recycling technologies, e.g. pyrolysis, gasification, hydro-cracking and depolymerisation.
+Chemical recycling is a growing approach to recycling and offers greater opportunity for scalability.
+Chemical recycling converts polymeric waste by changing its chemical structure and turning it back into substances that can be used as raw materials for manufacturing plastics or other products.
+Different chemical recycling technologies exist, e.g. pyrolysis, gasification, hydro-cracking and depolymerisation.

 Find out how chemical recycling contributes to the circular plastics economy.

 Dissolution recycling is a purification process through which the polymer present in a mixed plastics waste is selectively dissolved in a solvent, allowing it to be separated from the waste and recovered in a pure form without changing its chemical nature.

 Organic recycling is the controlled microbiological treatment of biodegradable plastic waste under aerobic or anaerobic (composting) conditions (biogasification).
 It applies to specific polymers that can be converted, under the actions of microorganisms, into stabilised organic residues, carbon dioxide, methane and water.